Current Issues in Economics

 The aim of this module is to develop students’ abilities to apply core economic principles to the analysis of contemporary events and policy developments.

-This module will consider six specific topics of current interest.
+This module will consider five specific topics of current interest.
 It is likely that these topics will be related to some of the following broad subject areas: